reshi-rajan/blog/reshiblog/content/research.md

 1. The Effects of Compulsory Voting: A Case Study in Karnataka, India _with Shane P. Singh_

 2. Modeling Ideological Polarization: Spatial Modeling of Ideological Shifts

+3. Predicting Coalition Formation Using Notions of _p_-adic distance